 Here are five simple steps to help you get over this initial hurdle and on the road to success.

 1. Join a Community

 One of the best ways to stay consistent when the motivation fades is to join a community of like-minded people who are going through a shared experience.
-You can reach out to family and friends to support one another.
-Or you can join our Anchored Family Membership community!
+You can reach out to family and friends to support you.
+Or you can join our Become Anchored: 90 Day Challenge community!

 2. Plan with a Partner

 Having a partner to check in with on a daily basis is the best kind of accountability!
 Snap an after-workout selfie and send it to your friend.
 Share your "Best Moment of the Day" from your Anchor Planner through text!
 Share a quote from your personal development book you read through messenger.
 Friends help each other grow, whether that means calling each other out for making weak excuses or offering supportive encouragement in the face of real struggles.

 3. Plan to Plan

 It does little good for us to start a new system if we don’t create the opportunities we need for that system to actually work.
 You can’t say that you will eat healthier, then expect to see results without planning out your meals in advance.
 The same is true with adopting a new planning system.
 If you don’t set apart a specific time of day to plan out your activities, don’t be shocked when you find yourself focusing your energy and attention on the same old things that don’t deliver the results you want.
 If I want things to change, I have to create that change myself.
 It isn’t going to happen accidentally.
 Schedule time in your day to work your system.